UCLA-VAST/AutoSA/docs/tutorials/auto_bridge.rst

 ^^^^^^^^^^^^^^^^^^

 We could now compare the designs unoptimized and optimized by AutoBridge.
-The table below shows the detailed comparison results.
+The tables below show the detailed comparison results.

 +-------------+-----+-----------------+------------------+--------------+---------------+
 | Designs     | MHz | LUT             | REG              | BRAM         | DSP           |